Why does my gum hurt years after wisdom tooth removal?

 advanced stage of gum disease

-Gum disease includes gingivitis and periodontitis, which are inflammatory conditions of bacterial origin.
+Gum disease includes conditions such as gingivitis and periodontitis, which are inflammatory conditions caused by “bad” bacteria.

 • Redness and swelling of the gums.